The Ultimate Road Trip Guide to Exploring HWY 395: Mammoth Lakes Hot Springs and Alabama Hills

 There are four different pools to choose from, and the views are breathtaking!
 Do you see the "Heart" shaped hot spring in the photo above?
 It may seem different depending on the water level when you come, but it is the first spring on the left as you Wild Willy's hot spring was roughly the same temperature as a hot tub, we'd estimate 102-104 degrees!
 The temperature will change slightly depending on where you are in the hot spring!

 There are a few other hot springs in the vicinity, including "Hilltop Tub," "Rock Tub," and "Crab Cooker."
-Simply search for "hot springs" in the Mammoth Lakes area on the internet, and it will lead you to the appropriate location.
+Simply search for "hot springs" in the Mammoth Lakes area on google, and it will lead you to the appropriate location.

 Crab Cooker Hot Springs is located on the opposite side of Benton's Crossing Rd, and it is also accessible via a dirt road.
 This hot spring comfortably fits four people, or six if you have a close-knit group!
 When we arrived at the hot spring, it appeared to be even busier than Wild Willy's!
 So we ate lunch and discussed whether or not to go in, and while we sat in the car, we noted that some groups had left the location, leaving only two persons in the springs.
 We only lingered for a short while to have a quick soak and have a nice chat with two other people before heading up the road to Alabama Hills!